Beninho85/ProgrammingTheWorld/README.md

 The goal is to give access of information for free to every people in this world.
 The first version will be programmed in Swift

+## What is the problem

+Nowadays, few companies contains the major part of information.
+In the other side, the web is a real mess.
+ProgrammingTheWorld wants to become the ultimate free public access to information.
+The time has come to collaborate together for designing a better Web.

-## Goal
+## The Goal

 Providing access to datas for everybody everywhere:
-    - By Web Access
+    - Web Access
     - Mobile Applications
-    - Console
+    - Consoles
-    - Library for programmer
+    - Library for programmers
+    - API's
     - Other?

+## What kind of data?

+EVERYTHING OF EVERY TYPE!
+From wikipedia-like information (Animals, Peoples, History) to every domains : Science, Mathematics, Music, any type of content : Articles, Videos...
+It's time to reapprorite our datas!
+Of course every lang is accepted.

 ## Examples

-In a web page, we will prompt:
+Here is some samples of what ProgrammingTheWorld could be in a console

+-> print all animals of kind bird limit 2

+will show:

+ ---  ID -   NAME   -   FAMILY
+      1    Falcons    Falconidae
+      2     Owl      Strigiformes

+-> download all animals of kind bird limit 1000 order NAME desc format .xls

+will create a xls file with all informations.

+## Main project Architecture

+- Big Central Database
+         =
+         =
+         =
+    Interacts with
+         =
+         =
+         =
+- ProgrammingTheWorld Code
+         =
+         =
+         =
+    Interacts with
+         =
+         =
+         =
+- Access providers: Web, API, Consoles, Mobile App..
+         =
+         =
+         =
+    Interacts with
+         =
+         =
+         =
+        YOU

+## Architecture of ProgrammingTheWorld code

+- On top : Main Superclass of datas (Meta datas : object class, theme class, tag class...)
+- Everything codable
+- Bottom: Savable Objects: Objects we can store in the database

-## Steps
+## Steps for a functionnal project

+- Creation of a Swift Server connected to a database
+- Designing first sample database
-1- Creation of main superclasses ( Object, Theme... )
+- Creation of main superclasses ( Object, Theme... )
+- Creating sample classes
+- Inserting sample datas
-2- Creation of a Swift Server
+- Creation of a simple web platform
-3-

-## The Goal

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

-## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.

 ## Contributors

 Everybody can contribute.
-For non-programmers, you can
+If you are a developer, you can send your commits.
+For non-programmers, if you think you can help, you can contact us at contactprogrammingtheworld@gmail.com For providing datas, you have to wait when data insertion will be opened.

 ## Why contribute?

-To make the world better.
+To make the world better, for data freedom and universal access.

 ## License

-**PorgrammingTheWorld** is available under the MIT license.
-See the [LICENSE](https://github.com/Beninho85/LICENSE.md) file for more info.
+**ProgrammingTheWorld** is available under the MIT license.
+See the [LICENSE](https://github.com/Beninho85/ProgrammingTheWorld/Resources/LICENSE.md) file for more info.